elos/documentation/guide/3 - Access Control.md

 ##### Malicious-Agent (MA)

 A malicious agent is any external agent communicating with the elos system, whom the elos system has deemed as not fit to communicate with.
-Hopefully that decision would not have been made arbitrarily, but rather be based off a collection of intel regarding a number of requests, number of failed actions, etc.
+That decision is not made arbitrarily, but rather is based off of a collection of intel regarding the number of requests made, number of failed actions, etc.

 As a rule, elos does not acknowledge a MA.